cscart/docs/en/cscart_addons/addons/vendor-background-image/index.rst

 Overview
 --------

-    The **Vendor Background Image** allows you to add a full-width background image to the vendor store and vendor information page and apply parallax effect to it.
+    The **Vendor Image** allows you to add a full-width background image to the vendor store and vendor information page and apply parallax effect to it.

     .. fancybox:: img/vendor-background-overview-main-page.gif
-        :alt: Vendor Background Image for CS-Cart
+        :alt: Vendor Image for CS-Cart

 =============
 Compatibility